velipso/sink/docs/lib.md

 Pickle
 ------

-The `pickle` namespace implements serialization and deserialization functions for sink values.
+The `pickle` namespace implements serialization and deserialization commands for sink values.
 The serialization format is a strict subset of JSON (using lists, strings, numbers, and null for nil).

 | Function         | Description                                                                  |